Safdari10/AI-InsuranceRecommender/frontend/README.md

 ## License

-This project is licensed under the MIT License.
+This app is licensed under the MIT License.
 See the [LICENSE](../LICENSE) file for more information.